 A. “Marc Latham gave his resignation for personal reasons within AAWA…”

 B. “You will understand that the use of ‘ half-truths ‘ would undermine our legal position heavily during the judicial investigation.
 Within the Belgian SAS (www.sas-sekten.be), AAWA (US), the Open Minds Foundation (US) we try especially with honest, truthful publications, letters and testimonials and people to work.
-Sometimes means also that we of certain people to say goodbye to because their emotions take over and they give in to a non-correct explination of the case…” Haeck also stated, “A very reliable source of information about the abuses at JG you will find besides back on JWsurvey…” and “The man behind this website is Lloyd Evans, also a personal friend of mine.”
+Sometimes means also that we of certain people to say goodbye to because their emotions take over and they give in to a non-correct explination of the case…” Haeck also stated, “A very reliable source of information about the abuses at JG [in Dutch, “Jehovah’s Witnesses” is “Jehovah’s Getuigen,” or JG rather than JW] you will find besides back on JWsurvey…” and “The man behind this website is Lloyd Evans, also a personal friend of mine.”

 I would hope they weren’t talking about Marc using “half-truths,” since he read the letter regarding the Audit of Files verbatim, and I mean the whole letter, not “half” the letter.
 I would really like them to pinpoint when Marc has ever, ever given any “non-correct explanation” of anything going on with the Watchtower.

 This statement that AAWA and OMF try to work with “honest” and “truthful” people also isn’t quite correct, is it?
-Whether or not he can get this through his head and no matter what his online friends may say (friends who I assume are not actually attorneys in a position to give legal opinions), and no matter where the issue now stands, Cedars had absolutely no business distributing unauthorized, altered copies of COC.
-The fact that the copyright owner herself had to serve papers to his house and that the video is now taken down seems to demonstrate that, in my opinion.
+Whether or not he can get this through his head, and no matter what his friends on the lofty Reddit might say (friends who are not attorneys in a position to give legal opinions), Cedars had absolutely no business distributing unauthorized, altered copies of COC.
+The fact that the copyright owner herself had to serve papers to his house, a fact he doesn’t dispute, demonstrates that.

 Patrick Haeck, the Vice President of OMF, was in the video with Cedars talking about his giveaway of these altered books.
 Haeck is seen endorsing or at least smiling at a copyright violation at least, and potentially a criminal act at worst; how is this “honest”?
 It seems that AAWA recognized some culpability of Cedars’ behavior because of finally putting the website in his name, but behind the scenes, OMF officers are still sending journalists to that site.